Digital Awareness

 What is the position of Churchdown School with regards to mobile phones?

-There is a strong suggestion that the DFE are moving towards a total ban of mobile phones in schools.
-If this total ban materialises, Churchdown School will be required to comply.
-My feelings on this as Headteacher is that the impact will be minimal as students screen time on social media and games in school is already low as school is a very controlled environment with clear boundaries in place.
-However, I feel there could be an unintended consequence: that your child may not feel comfortable speaking with a teacher about any concerns, safeguarding or otherwise, with their phones.
+The DFE have moved to a total ban of mobile phones in schools and so Churchdown School is now required to comply.
+My feelings on this as Headteacher is that the impact will be minimal.
+Students screen time on social media and games in school is already low as school is a very controlled environment with clear boundaries in place.
+However, I feel there could be an unintended consequence with the school ban: that your child may not feel comfortable speaking with a teacher about any concerns, safeguarding or otherwise, with their phones.
 This is because, as a result of the ban, children may see phones as an ‘out of school matter’.
 This will not be the case but a perception, nonetheless.
-Therefore, it is very important that we are all skilled and aware of how to best support all children in being healthy and safe with their use of mobile devices, no matter the time of day or location.
+Therefore, it is very important that we are all skilled and aware of how to best support all children in being healthy and safe with their use of mobile devises, no matter the time of day or location.
+We will not use our mobile phones in Churchdown, but we will still discuss them when needed.

 What is being asked of all parents and carers?

-Very simply, we are asking that all parents and carers use the guidance published below to ensure their child is safe away from school when using their mobile device.
-We also ask that the strong working partnership continues to remain and that any unsafe behaviour or concerns are reported to school along with all safeguarding concerns.
-We will always help where we can.
+Most importantly, we are asking that all parents and carers use the guidance published below to ensure their child is safe away from school when using their mobile devise.
+We also ask that the strong working partnership between home and school and that any unsafe behaviour or concerns are reported to school quickly.
+We will always help, and all information is helpful when concerned with safeguarding.

-What is the guidance given to parents and carers of Churchdown to promote healthy habits with mobile phones?
+What is the guidance given to parents and carers of Churchdown to promote healthy habits with mobile phones away from school?

 As parents and carers, it is important to decide how best you can support your child around the safe use of mobile phones.
 Therefore, what follows are guidelines that can be followed or adapted to use at home.